yunpeng-shi/CEMP/Z2/README.md

 ```
 Examples/Compare_algorithms_Z2.m
 ```
-The following is a sample output under Nonuniform and Adversarial corruption, which shows great advantage of CEMP:
+The following is a sample output under nonuniform corruption, which shows great advantage of CEMP:

 ```
 Algorithms    MeanError